VillafuerteM/alzheimer_research/README.md

 - [Environment](#environment)

 ## Objective
-This repository contains the necessary code to process the data gathered for this research
+This repository aims to document all the code done for the Alzheimer research.

 ## dlib installation
 This project uses Python 3.8 and dlib.
 For the installation: